 Yes, ADUs are legal in the city of Universal City.
 In fact, the city has actually been working to make it easier for homeowners to build them by reducing zoning and permitting requirements.
 For more information on the current regulations surrounding ADUs in Universal City, you can visit the website of the Department of City Planning.

 Carl Laemmle officially opened the Second Universal City (Lankershim Boulevard) on March 15, 1915, on the 230-acre (93 ha) Taylor Ranch property.
-At the establishment event, in what is now the North Hollywood area, a crowd of men and women eagerly awaited the display of the film stages, daredevil stunt pilots and Quiet film idols, as with ease as the movie cameras Laemmle had brought along.
+At the instigation event, in what is now the North Hollywood area, a crowd of men and women eagerly awaited the display of the film stages, daredevil stunt pilots and silent film idols, as capably as the movie cameras Laemmle had brought along.
 “See how slapstick comedies are made.
-See your favorite screen stars realize their work.
-See how we make the people giggle or cry or sit upon the edge of their chairs the world over!” stated a commercial touting Universal’s opening.
+See your favorite screen stars get their work.
+See how we make the people giggle or cry or sit upon the edge of their chairs the world over!” stated a billboard touting Universal’s opening.
 “C’mon out!
 Aw, c’mon!”

 Laemmle, a German immigrant, was Universal Pictures’ founder who opened his first nickelodeon in Chicago in 1906.
-He moved to New York City, where he soon allied half a dozen small motion characterize companies to Make the movie company he called Universal Pictures.
+He moved to New York City, where he soon joined half a dozen little motion Describe companies to create the movie company he called Universal Pictures.

 In 1913, Laemmle consolidated the Nestor studio (Hollywood) and Oak Crest ranch (Providencia) property.
-His first Universal City was too small, so he ordered a search for a supplementary and larger property in the valley, a location subsequently more space.
+His first Universal City was too small, so he ordered a search for a other and larger property in the valley, a location gone more space.
 Laemmle leased Providencia ranchland in the San Fernando Valley in 1912.
-If it was a city, it was a haphazard one (Motion Picture World): with the put happening to of nearly 300 movie hands and actors, Laemmle erected makeshift buildings, set up cameras and began churning out hundreds of one- and two-reel Quiet westerns.
+If it was a city, it was a haphazard one: with the put stirring to of nearly 300 movie hands and actors, Laemmle erected makeshift buildings, set going on cameras and began churning out hundreds of one- and two-reel silent westerns.

-Other studio chiefs called the place “Laemmle’s Folly”, mocking that the property was for that reason far out of town and that Laemmle could film scenery for release anywhere he wanted.
-Laemmle anxious that he had made a big mistake, though Universal was a ability because the public could observe movies innate made.
+Other studio chiefs called the place “Laemmle’s Folly”, mocking that the property was hence far out of town and that Laemmle could film scenery for forgive anywhere he wanted.
+Laemmle worried that he had made a big mistake, though Universal was a completion because the public could observe movies monster made.

-In the meantime, Laemmle added a zoo to the Oak Crest Ranch (Moving Picture World ad 1913) – which was door to visitors to generate clear advertising by word of mouth.
+In the meantime, Laemmle added a zoo to the Oak Crest Ranch, which was edit to visitors to generate pardon advertising by word of mouth.
 The Rotarians of Los Angeles were one of the groups permitted to visit the Oak Crest – Universal City.
-(The Rotarian – Feb 1914)

-The Oak Crest ranch bodily too small (Scrap-it) for his larger Universal City, Laemmle bought the Lankershim Land and Water property, the 230-acre (0.93 km) Taylor Ranch for $165,000, calling it his “New Universal City”.
+The Oak Crest ranch monster too small for his larger Universal City, Laemmle bought the Lankershim Land and Water property, the 230-acre (0.93 km) Taylor Ranch for $165,000, calling it his “New Universal City”.

-Laemmle went upon an eight-day whistle-stop tour from Chicago to Los Angeles the week before Universal City’s grand public opening.
-His promoters even sold the grand (and technically impossible) lie that Laemmle had persuaded the Secretary of the Navy to send a battleship in the works the Los Angeles River to blaze a salvo on opening day.
-Easterners, they hoped, would believe all they heard approximately California.
+Laemmle went upon an eight-day whistle-stop tour from Chicago to Los Angeles the week past Universal City’s grand public opening.
+His promoters even sold the grand (and technically impossible) lie that Laemmle had persuaded the Secretary of the Navy to send a battleship stirring the Los Angeles River to ember a salvo on opening day.
+Easterners, they hoped, would believe whatever they heard very nearly California.

-After World War I, Laemmle brought even more kin beyond from war-torn Europe, increasing the payroll to 70.
-His cheerful nepotism was immortalized in humorist Ogden Nash’s couplet: Uncle Carl Laemmle has a categorically large faemmle.
-Carl Laemmle was liable for creating the “star system” rather than just using anonymous actors in films.
+After World War I, Laemmle brought even more kin higher than from war-torn Europe, increasing the payroll to 70.
+His gay nepotism was immortalized in humorist Ogden Nash’s couplet: Uncle Carl Laemmle has a totally large faemmle.
+Carl Laemmle was answerable for creating the “star system” rather than just using anonymous actors in films.

-Laemmle was annoyed to stop studio tours in the 1920s, when talkies came along and “quiet upon the set” became an absolute.
+Laemmle was motivated to subside studio tours in the 1920s, when talkies came along and “quiet upon the set” became an absolute.
 He sold his sprawling entertainment empire in 1936.
-Before his death in 1939, at age 72, he helped bring on peak of 200 German-Jewish refugees to Los Angeles.
+Before his death in 1939, at age 72, he helped bring higher than 200 German-Jewish refugees to Los Angeles.

 A nephew, Max, founded the local Laemmle Theatres chain.

-Universal City would not adequate tourists another time until July 15, 1964, with the start of the Universal Studios Hollywood theme park and its included Studio Tour.
-The next few decades wise saying the beginning of hotels, an amphitheater, and Universal CityWalk (a faux city street and popular destination for tourists and locals).
+Universal City did not up to standard tourists over until July 15, 1964, with the introduction of the Universal Studios Hollywood theme park and its included Studio Tour.
+The next few decades saw the start of hotels, an amphitheater, and Universal CityWalk (a faux city street and popular destination for tourists and locals).

 Universal Ranch 1912

-On April 30, 1912, Carl Laemmle combination the Independent Motion Picture Company in the same way as five smaller companies to form the Universal Film Manufacturing Company.
+On April 30, 1912, Carl Laemmle complex the Independent Motion Picture Company taking into consideration five smaller companies to form the Universal Film Manufacturing Company.
 After visiting his newly acquired west coast operations of Nestor Studios and Nestor Ranch, he renamed the studio “Universal Studios” and the leased Oak Crest Ranch became the first “Universal City” in the San Fernando Valley.
 The first Universal/Nestor Ranch (Providencia Land and Water Development Company property Oak Crest Ranch) is presently the site of Forest Lawn Memorial Park (Hollywood Hills).
-In 1915, Universal moved its operations at the Hollywood/Nestor studio and Universal/Nestor Ranch to its extra Lankershim Blvd. location past the qualified opening of Universal City (Lankershim Blvd).
+In 1915, Universal moved its operations at the Hollywood/Nestor studio and Universal/Nestor Ranch to its supplementary Lankershim Blvd. location since the approved opening of Universal City (Lankershim Blvd).
 In 1916, the first Universal Oak Ranch became known as the Lasky Ranch.
-The Hollywood studio was then leased to Christie Comedies.
+The Hollywood studio was subsequently leased to Christie Comedies.

 Universal City – Oak Crest Ranch (1912–1914)

 In 1912, Carl Laemmle toured his Pacific Coast operations.
 He renamed the Nestor Studio “Universal Studios” and renamed the Providencia Ranch “Universal City.”
 Carl Laemmle thought the Providencia Ranch Place was too small for his idea of “Universal City.”
-He ordered the buy of Lankershim land Water Company property.
+He ordered the purchase of Lankershim home Water Company property.
 Universal City moved to a other location, the Taylor Ranch.

 Lankershim Land and Water Company

-They purchased lots 276, 277, 278; also a little portion of Lot 279, marked “Mary L. Carhart” (left side of the Lankershim bridge).
-Only 230 acres (0.9 km) of the northern ration of lot 278 became the official studios front lot in 1915.
+They purchased lots 276, 277, 278; also a small portion of Lot 279, marked “Mary L. Carhart” (left side of the Lankershim bridge).
+Only 230 acres (0.93 km) of the northern allocation of lot 278 became the credited studios tummy lot in 1915.
 The zoo and second open-air stage were build up on the northern sections of lot 277 and 278.
-The mountain portions above 600 feet (180 m) were not incorporated into studio use until MCA/Universal’s master try to level the hills and create the Universal Studio Tour Center and City Walk.
+The mountain portions above 600 feet (180 m) were not incorporated into studio use until MCA/Universal’s master target to level the hills and Make the Universal Studio Tour Center and City Walk.